ewpratten/ewpratten.com/content/blog/2022-01-19-monocular-blender.md

 draft: false
 extra:
   uses_katex: false
+  excerpt: This post covers the process I went through to write a Neural-Network-assisted Blender plugin for converting monocular images into 3D textured meshes.
 ---

 A while back, I encountered an interesting trend going on over on TikTok.
 People were turning their photos into videos with 3D camera movements.